rajasharedpublic/budgeting/e2e/TestPlan.md

-1.1.2Out of Scope
+1.1.2 Out of Scope

-Out Of Scope defines the features, functional or non-functional requirements of the software that will NOT be tested 1.2Quality Objective
+Out Of Scope defines the features, functional or non-functional requirements of the software that will NOT be tested

+1.2 Quality Objective

 Here make a mention of the overall objevtie that you plan to achive withou your testing

 Some objectives of your testing project could be

-Ensure the Application Under Test conforms to functional and non-functional requirements Ensure the AUT meets the quality specifications defined by the client Bugs/issues are identified and fixed before go live
+Ensure the Application Under Test conforms to functional and non-functional requirements

+Ensure the AUT meets the quality specifications defined by the client

+Bugs/issues are identified and fixed before go live

 1.3 Roles and Responsibilities
 Detail description of the Roles and responsibilities of different team members like